Taíno: Spirituality

-Zemí was also the name the people gave to their physical representations of the Zemis, whether objects or drawings.
-They were made in many forms and materials and have been found in a variety of settings.
+Zemí was also the name the people gave to physical representations of Zemis, which could be objects or drawings.
+They took many forms and were made of many materials and were found in a variety of settings.
 The majority of zemís were crafted from wood, but stone, bone, shell, pottery, and cotton were used as well.
-Zemí petroglyphs were carved on rocks in streams, ball courts, and on stalagmites in caves, such as the cemi carved into a stalagmite in a cave in La Patana, Cuba.
-Cemí pictographs were found on secular objects such as pottery, and on tattoos.
+Zemí petroglyphs were carved on rocks in streams, ball courts, and stalagmites in caves, such as the zemi carved into a stalagmite in a cave in La Patana, Cuba.
+Cemí pictographs were found on secular objects such as pottery, and tattoos.
 Yucahú, the zemi of cassava, was represented with a three-pointed zemí, which could be found in conucos to increase the yield of cassava.
 Wood and stone zemís have been found in caves in Hispaniola and Jamaica.
 Cemís are sometimes represented by toads, turtles, fish, snakes, and various abstract and human-like faces.

-Some zemís are accompanied by a small table or tray, which is believed to be a receptacle for hallucinogenic snuff called cohoba, prepared from the beans of a species of Piptadenia tree.
+Some zemís were accompanied by small tables or trays, which are believed to be a receptacle for hallucinogenic snuff called cohoba, prepared from the beans of a species of Piptadenia tree.
 These trays have been found with ornately carved snuff tubes.
 Before certain ceremonies, Taínos would purify themselves, either by inducing vomiting (with a swallowing stick) or by fasting.
 After communal bread was served, first to the zemí, then to the cacique, and then to the common people, the people would sing the village epic to the accompaniment of maraca and other instruments.

 One Taíno oral tradition explains that the Sun and Moon came out of caves.
-Another story tells of the first people, who once lived in caves and only came out at night, because it was believed that the Sun would transform them; a sentry became a giant stone at the mouth of the cave, others became birds or trees.
+Another story tells of the first people, who once lived in caves and only came out at night because it was believed that the Sun would transform them; a sentry became a giant stone at the mouth of the cave, and others became birds or trees.
 The Taíno believed they were descended from the union of the cultural hero Deminán Caracaracol and a female turtle (who was born of the former's back after being afflicted with a blister).
 The origin of the oceans is described in the story of a huge flood that occurred when the great spirit Yaya murdered his son Yayael (who was about to murder his father).
 The father put his son's bones into a gourd or calabash.
 When the bones turned into fish, the gourd broke, an accident caused by Deminán Caracaracol, and all the water of the world came pouring out.